 The locations, listed in an email with the subject line “Project Sites for Foxconn” was sent internally at WEDC to the agency’s head, Mark Hogan.

-The email is among some 20,000 pages of records the Walker administration released this afternoon.
+The email is among some 20,000 pages of records the Walker administration released Thursday afternoon.